wasiq0/wasiqbakhsh.github.io/README.md

 Conducted Exploratory Data Analysis (EDA) to understand trends, correlations, and anomalies in superstore data.
-Additionally, developed and trained a Linear Regression model to forecast gross income based on identied patterns and variables.
+Additionally, developed and trained a Linear Regression model to forecast gross income based on identified patterns and variables.
 Through collaboration with the client, you ensured alignment of analysis and models with their unique business objectives.

 Link(https://www.linkedin.com/feed/update/urn:li:activity:7178131306281615360/)